Shannon

 After graduation, I served as a judicial law clerk for Justice Debra Stephens on the Washington Supreme Court where I assisted with legal research and drafting of opinions.
 As the highest court in the state, the Supreme Court says what the law is.
 It handles so many interesting and often difficult issues.
 I loved feeling like I played a small part in an institution much greater than myself.
 It also gave me great insight into how judges look at and think about cases.

-After my clerkship ended, I had the opportunity to work with my dad for five years.
+After my clerkship ended, I went back to work with my dad for five years.
 I never planned for that to happen, but thanks to the economy in 2009, I didn’t have a lot of other options.
 It turned out to be a blessing in disguise.
 I got to learn from one of the best, and I always felt like I was doing good by helping people stand up for their rights.

 While most of the work I’ve done has been in the trial courts representing individuals and small businesses, I always kept one foot in the world of appeals by either directly handling appeals or consulting with other lawyers on their appeals.
 My greatest strengths are legal writing, analysis, and research.
 Good legal writing is an important but often undervalued skill, and it takes a lifetime to master.
-I love being handed a difficult legal issue, digging in, figuring out the answer, and then explaining the answer.
+I love being handed a difficult legal issue, digging in, and figuring out the answer.

 In 2018 I began serving as a court-appointed arbitrator for King, Snohomish, and Kitsap County Superior Courts.
 In those cases, the injured parties have smaller damages and decide to go with arbitration because it’s a faster and cheaper process.
 I enjoy those cases because as an arbitrator, I exercise a different part of my “legal brain.”
 I’m no longer an advocate trying to convince a judge why my client should win.
 Instead, I’m a neutral decisionmaker tasked with coming up with the fairest resolution of the case based on the evidence presented.